-Each year the Arts & Culture Committee and the Recreation Committee host a Volunteer Recognition Evening in order to honour and recognize the many outstanding volunteers in our community.
+The Annual Volunteer Recognition Program provides an excellent opportunity to honour and recognize the many outstanding volunteers in our community.
 Community organizations are invited to recognize one Individual Volunteer and one Corporate Sponsor each year.
-In addition, the community is invited to nominate individuals to receive the following special awards.
+In addition, anyone may nominate individuals (or organizations) to receive one of our Special Awards.

 Stamford Collegiate Alumni Association Award in Memory of Barbara Frum

-This award is presented to an individual or organization who has enhanced the quality of our lives by virtue of their outstanding contribution to fostering and developing Arts and Cultural opportunities in Niagara Falls.
-Barbara Frum was a well known and respected journalist, interviewer, and commentator in print, radio, and television.
+This award is presented to an individual or organization that has enhanced the quality of our lives by virtue of their outstanding contribution to fostering and developing Arts and Cultural opportunities in Niagara Falls.
+Barbara Frum was a well-known and respected journalist, interviewer, and commentator in print, radio, and television.

 Civic Pride Award

-This award is presented to those residents who demonstrate a true commitment to our community and help make the City a nicer, cleaner place in which to live by making a difference to the daily lives of those who live in Niagara Falls.
-These are the “unsung heroes’ who take pride and ownership in our community.
-Their actions demonstrate how important the little things in life can be and how a difference can be made by an individual or group.
+This award is presented to those residents who demonstrate a true commitment to our community and help make the City a nicer, cleaner place in which to live, by making a difference to the daily lives of those who live in Niagara Falls.

 George MacPhail Award